 When you want to use the USB-A connector for an external microphone or an audio interface you must change the Audio USB Mode setting.
 This setting is available in Control Hub, local web interface, and xAPI.
 Choose between the following values:

-• AdditionalMicrophone (only Room Kit Mini): Both the USB microphone and the built-in microphone are used for audio input.
+• AdditionalMicrophone (only Room Kit Mini and Room Bar): Both the external USB microphone and the built-in microphone are used for audio input.
 Audio playback is on the built-in speakers.

 If the audio input level from the USB microphone isn’t optimal, you must adjust the Audio Input USBMicrophone Level setting (available in the local web interface).